Optical fibres with memory effects and their quantum communication capacities: Capacities of the Delocalised Interaction Model

 In this section, we derive the exact solutions for the quantum capacity $Q$, the two-way quantum capacity $Q_2$, and the secret-key capacity $K$ of the DIM in the absence of thermal noise ($\nu=0$).
 Furthermore, we investigate the parameter regions of noise where the capacities of our model are strictly positive.
 This characterisation allows us to determine the regions where qubit distribution, two-way entanglement distribution, and quantum key distribution can be achieved.

 Let us recall that, in our model, the channel $\Phi_{\lambda,\mu,\nu}^{(n)}$ corresponds to $n$ uses of the optical fibre.
-In addition, in Theorem~\ref{thm_strong_sm} we proved that $\Phi_{\lambda,\mu,\nu}^{(n)}$ is unitarily equivalent to the following channel:
+In addition, in Theorem~\ref{thm_strong_sm} we proved that $\Phi_{\lambda,\mu,\nu}^{(n)}$ is unitary equivalent to the following channel:

+which is the tensor product of $n$ distinct thermal attenuators.
+The transmissivities $\{\eta_i^{(n,\lambda,\mu)}\}_{i=1,2,\ldots,n}$ of these attenuators are the square of the singular values of the Toeplitz matrix reported in~\eqref{matrix_sm}.
+Hence, we can exploit here the properties of Toeplitz matrices, that we discussed in Section~\ref{section_toeplitz}, to analyse the performance of quantum communication tasks over optical fibres with memory effects.
+We begin by establishing the forthcoming Lemma~\ref{thm_conv_main_sm}, which, roughly speaking, establishes that by plotting the points on a two-dimensional plane, they converge for $n\to\infty$ to the graph of a certain \emph{known} function $\eta^{(\lambda,\mu)}:[0,2\pi]\to\mathbb{R}$ reported in~\eqref{formula_effect_transm_sm}, which we dub \emph{effective transmissivity function} (see Fig.~\ref{fig:plot_effective_trans} for an example).